alex-patterson-webdev/doctrine-query-filter/README.md

 ### Query Filter Manager

-In order to filter Doctrine entities, we must first create a `QueryFilterManager` instance.
+The only requirement to apply query filters it to create a new `Arp\DoctrineQueryFilter\QueryFilterManager` instance.
 The `QueryFilterManager` has a single dependency `Arp\DoctrineQueryFilter\Filter\FilterFactoryInterface`.
-You can use the default `Arp\DoctrineQueryFilter\Filter\FilterFactory` implementation to get started.
+You can use the default `Arp\DoctrineQueryFilter\Filter\FilterFactory` implementation to get started or create your own implementation of `FilterFactoryInterface` to allow the `QueryFilterManager` to internally create the filters we want to apply.

     use Arp\DoctrineQueryFilter\Filter\FilterFactory;
     use Arp\DoctrineQueryFilter\QueryFilterManager;

     $queryFilterManager = new QueryFilterManager(new FilterFactory());

-The `QueryFilterManager` exposes two public methods.
+The `QueryFilterManager` exposes a single public method, `QueryFilterManagerInterface::filter`.

+    use Arp\DoctrineQueryFilter\QueryBuilderInterface;
+    use Doctrine\ORM\QueryBuilder as DoctrineQueryBuilder;

+    /**
+     * Apply the query filters to the provided query builder instance *
+     * @param DoctrineQueryBuilder|QueryBuilderInterface $queryBuilder
+     * @param string                                     $entityName
+     * @param array                                      $criteria *
+     * @return QueryBuilderInterface
+     *
+     * @throws QueryFilterManagerException
+     */
     interface QueryFilterManagerInterface
     {
         public function filter($queryBuilder, string $entityName, array $criteria): QueryBuilderInterface;

-        public function createFilter(string $name, array $options = []): FilterInterface;
     }

 ### Query Filters